 "What in the bloody hell is he doing," muttered Tanner.
 "He should wait it out."

-Jefferies crawled to his feet, grinning through the blood in his teeth as the legionnaire slowly advanced toward him, and threw a hard blow at his head.
-Jefferies ducked under the legionnaire's fist, and angled out of the way as the titan swung again, barely missing as Jefferies circled out behind him with a smile.
+Jefferies crawled to his feet, grinning through the blood in his teeth while the legionnaire slowly advanced toward him, and threw a hard blow at his head.
+Jefferies ducked under the legionnaire's fist, and angled out of the way when the titan swung again, barely missing as Jefferies circled out behind him with a smile.

 "What's wrong?" asked Jefferies, raising his arms in his best ‘come at me' gesture.
 "You can't hit me?"
 The legionnaire laughed as he advanced forward.